react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 1. Avoid mocking React Navigation.
 Instead, use a real navigator in your tests.
 2. Don't check for navigation actions.
 Instead, check for the result of the navigation such as the screen being rendered.
+3. Remember to use fake timers when testing code that involves animations (e.g. transitions between screens with `StackNavigator`).